How precisely can we measure the ages of subgiant and giant stars?: Data and Sample Selection

 \citet{Nataf2024} developed a photometric pipeline to infer subgiant ages from \emph{Gaia} DR3 distances and UV-IR photometry.
 Subgiants were selected via a cut in the color-magnitude diagram (CMD), but since their locus overlaps with both the main-sequence turn off (MSTO) and base of the red giant branch (RGB), the cut is strongly age- and metallicity-dependent.
 To mitigate this, they split the sample into two: a ``Primary Sample'' targeting $-0.5\lesssim{\rm [Fe/H]}\lesssim0.5$, where subgiants are cleanly separated from metal-rich MSTO stars, and a metal-poor ``annex'' selected using GALEX NUV or SDSS/Skymapper $u$-band photometry.
 Additional astrometric and photometric quality cuts were applied to enhance purity and remove unresolved binaries.
 Ages were inferred using the {\tt isochrones} package \citep{Morton15}, which fits MIST isochrones to astrometry, photometry, and (implicitly constrained) metallicity.
 Unlike \citet{XiangRix2022}, metallicities here are not derived spectroscopically but are instead primarily inferred from UV photometry.
+Thus, any systematic mismatch between metallicity estimates propagates directly into the inferred ages.
 By comparing to \citet{XiangRix2022}, \citet{Nataf2024} find systematic offsets: their metallicities were typically higher by $0.19\pm0.10$~dex, and ages were lower, with an average ratio of $0.94\pm0.13$.
 They concluded that their UV photometry offers a comparable diagnostic to large spectroscopic surveys for subgiant age inference.
-Overall, they report a median age precision in their sample of $8-10\%$
+Overall, they report a median age precision in their sample of $8-10\%$.

 \citet{Wang2023} derived ages for $\sim10^6$ LAMOST DR8 RGB and red clump (RC) stars.
 Giants were selected by $T_{\rm eff}\leq5800$\,K and $\log g \leq 3.8$.
 To distinguish RGB from RC stars, they employed pseudo-asteroseismic diagnostics ($\Delta\nu$, $\Delta P$) inferred from spectra via a neural network trained on Kepler giant stars with asteroseismology.
 These quantities, when measured precisely, can effectively distinguish RGBs from RCs \citep[e.g.,][]{Bedding11,Stello13,Pinsonneault14,Vrard16,Elsworth17,Wu19}.
 Because such labels exist for many \emph{Kepler} giants that are also observed by LAMOST, \citet{Wang2023} trained a neural network to predict $\Delta\nu$ and $\Delta P$ directly from LAMOST spectra (following \citealt{Ting18,Wu19}).
 This enabled RGB/RC classification and subsequent mass/age determination.
 For the training set (LAMOST+$\emph{Kepler}$), they fit PARSEC isochrones \citep{Bressan12} in a Bayesian framework, then applied the trained model to all DR8 giants.
 Typical uncertainties were $\sim27\%$ (age) and $6\%$ (mass) for RGBs and $\sim19\%$ (age) and $9\%$ (mass) for RCs.
 Comparisons against open clusters and other catalogs suggested that for spectra with SNR$>50$, age uncertainties are $\lesssim20\%$ for RGBs and $\lesssim25\%$ for RCs, with mass uncertainties below $10\%$.